HealthNow, New York Inc., will pay over $1.6 million in claims

 Not only will Health Now be paying the wrongfully denied claims, the company will also pay the attorney general’s office a fine of $60,000.

 The denial of a claim can have a drastic financial effect on someone who thought the claim should be covered.
 Now, he or she owes the amount of the claim, which could total in the thousands.
-If you believe your claim was wrongfully denied, you may learn about your legal options from an experienced attorney.
+If you believe your claim was wrongfully denied, you may learn about your legal options from an experienced New York City Insurance bad faith attorney.

 Source: Legal News Line, “HealthNow to pay members it allegedly wrongfully denied claims,” Aug.
 26, 2016